debrouilard/Medic-insurance-cost/README.md

 **I have no idea what am doing or maybe if people can see i have been updating a readme everynow and then
 #Ah Boom ambola ah boom sababona
 i have no idea
+i jut want a lighter green on my profile thats all it is